WatForm/org.alloytools.alloy/README-dash.md

 **```New Dash``` Button and Editing Dash Models**

 - The ```New Dash``` button is situated in the Toolbar beside the existing `New` button and in the Menubar under the `File` option.
-Clicking this button will open a new tab with the .dsh extension and set the Alloy Analyzer to the `Dash Mode`.
-The `Dash Mode` is automatically activated whenever a tab with .dsh extension is the front tab.
+Clicking this button will open a new tab with the .dsh extension and set the Alloy Analyzer to the Dash Mode.
+The Dash Mode is automatically activated whenever a tab with .dsh extension is the front tab.

-- If a file is opened with a .dsh extension, it automatically goes into `Dash Mode` and puts the file in a Dash editing window.
+- If a file is opened with a .dsh extension, it automatically goes into Dash Mode and puts the file in a Dash editing window.

 - The set of keywords that are used by Dash and those used by Alloy are highlighted in the Dash editing window.